azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-basics.md

 I have also updated the cosmetic descriptions for the two parameters.

-As you start adding to your ARM templates you will find that vscode has a couple of useful features as shown in the screenshot below.
+As you start adding to your ARM templates you will find that VS Code has a couple of useful features as shown in the screenshot below.

 ![JSON Outline](/workshops/arm/images/jsonoutline.png)

 1. In the Explorer (CTRL+SHIFT+E) on the left, you should see a JSON Outline, which is useful for navigating your template, highlighting a section of it and confirming that syntactically it is looking healthy.
 If it does not look right in the JSON Outline then that would suggest that you have some braces in the wrong place.
 1. If you hover the cursor between the line numbers and the file contents then you'll see small `+` and `-` icons appear that you can use to shrink down the file.
 This is useful for closing down sections of the templates that you know are healthy so that you can concentrate on new sections that may be causing you problems.
 And again, if the lines that are opened and closed are not right then you need to check your braces.
 I often close up existing parameters and resources when adding new ones to make sure that they are going in at the right point.

-Finally, the JSON Tools extension gives you a couple of new keyboard short cuts.  `ALT+M` will minify your JSON so that it takes up the minimum of space, and this may be useful later.
-But for the moment the more useful is the `CTRL+ALT_+M` shortcut which pretty prints the JSON, cleaning up your indentation to make the template a little easier to read.
+Finally, the JSON Tools extension gives you a couple of new keyboard shortcuts.  `ALT+M` will minify your JSON so that it takes up the minimum amount of space, and this may be useful later.
+But for the moment the more useful is the `CTRL+ALT+M` shortcut which pretty prints the JSON, cleaning up your indentation to make the template a little easier to read.

 Get used to using these as you move through the labs as it will save you some pain!

 ## Submitting with parameter specified inline

 OK, so we now have a couple of parameters in our template.
 We'll use the default value for the accountType.
-If we were to use the previous submission commands then we would be promted interactively for the parameter value.
+If we were to use the previous submission commands then we would be prompted interactively for the parameter value.

 However we can specify the storage account name inline as we deploy, as per the commands below.
 We'll also start using some variables to make the commands a little shorter and reusable.